joelokolie/world-layoffs-data-cleaning/README.md

 ## Project Overview

-This project demonstrates a complete SQL data cleaning workflow using the **World Layoffs** dataset from Kaggle.
+This project demonstrates SQL data cleaning workflow using the **World Layoffs** dataset from Kaggle.

 The objective was to transform raw company layoff data into a clean, standardized dataset suitable for analysis and visualization.